Portugal Telecom shareholders propose postponing deal vote

-LISBON All leading shareholders in Portugal Telecom SGPS PTC.LS proposed on Monday to postpone their shareholder assembly called to approve the sale of assets by its Brazilian merger partner Oi (OIBR3.SA), one stake holder said at the start of the meeting.
+LISBON Jan 12 All leading shareholders in Portugal Telecom SGPS proposed on Monday to postpone their shareholder assembly called to approve the sale of assets by its Brazilian merger partner Oi, one stake holder said at the start of the meeting.

 Rafael Mora, vice-president of the board of media and telecom holding firm Ongoing and board member of PT SGPS, said his company proposed to postpone the meeting until Jan.
 22. The proposals will be voted by shareholders present at the meeting where 50 percent of capital and votes were represented.